iras/JADE/readme.md

 A brief Introductory Video can be found [here](http://vimeo.com/54445956)

-JADE is a simple cross-platform data-driven dependency mapping tool written in Python 2.6 and using the library PyQt.
+JADE is a simple cross-platform data-driven dependency mapping tool written in Python 2.6 and using the PyQt framework.
-It is available both as a standalone app and as Maya scripted-plugin (tested on Maya 2012 and 2013).
-The JADE floating tags are self-resizing depending on the number of connections, the reason for that is to avoid big tags with many unused hooks to clutter the working space.
+It is both available as a standalone app and as Maya scripted-plugin (tested on Maya 2012 and 2013).

-JADE mapping tool allows handling clusters of customisable nodes which means that the user can have different tools by simply changing the nodes description in the XML file node_description.
-A mock-up version of a graphics scripting tool, useful for linking components in an entity system, is given as example.
+JADE mapping tool allows handling clusters of customisable nodes which means that the user can set up different tools by simply changing the nodes description in the XML file node_description.
+A mock-up version of a graphics scripting tool - useful for linking components in an component-based entity system - is given as example.
-By changing the XML nodes description, a dialogue mapping tool can be easily achieved with no additional code.
+By changing the XML nodes description, any other specific mapping tool can be easily achieved from JADE with no additional code, e.g. dialogue mapping tool, mind mapping tool, etc.

-The codebase encompasses both the standalone and the Maya client.
+The code base encompasses both the standalone and the Maya client.
 And, except for two initial view classes, all the rest of the classes is shared between the two clients.
-JADE is mostly documented ([EpyDoc](http://epydoc.sourceforge.net/)) and most of the JADE mapping tool's model (graph.py, node.py, socket.py) is unit tested.
+JADE is (mostly) documented ([EpyDoc](http://epydoc.sourceforge.net/)) and the JADE mapping tool's model (graph.py, node.py, socket.py) is unit tested.
 An approximated class structure for the JADE mapping tool is shown right below.

 ![JADE mapping tool - overall approximated class structure](http://www.stc0.co.uk/JADE_classes_rough_structure.jpg)

+The JADE floating tags are self-resizing depending on the number of connections, the reason for that is to avoid big tags with many unused hooks to clutter the working space.

 ## How to use it
 After running the client, please load the XML file relative to the node description, then to start adding tags (nodes),